 Wyrrabalong National Park

-If you’re into whale watching, the Central Coast’s Crackneck Point lookout and picnic area is ideal.
-Its views over The Entrance and Shelly Beach also look great in photos.
+If you’re into whale watching, head to Crackneck Point lookout on the Central Coast.
+With easy parking and accessible picnic spots, it’s a great day-trip destination with spectacular views over The Entrance and Shelly Beach.

 - Please note

 - Remember to take your binoculars if you want to whale watch